-Chris Jackson lives in Melbourne, Australia.
+Chris presently is based in the Philippines.
 He is a HS graduate, and has a doctorate in Biblical studies.
 Under his pen-name (C.A.Milson), he has written 3 books (Rise of The Darkness, Bloodline Of Darkness, She’s Not So Ordinary), and a series of short film screen plays.
 Chris started in the marketing industry in 1994, quite by accident, when he worked for an insurance firm in Brisbane, QLD.
 It was that “accident” that led him down the road of being one of the few multi-national experts on telemarketing in the industry today.

 During the last 20+ years, he has generated in excess of 500M for clients globally, has trained call center agents, advised start up call centers, and is quite often sought after for his expertise.

 His book, “Pick Up The Phone” is the first book in a series of Call Center Training series.
 His latest release is titled “Tips For Freelance Telemarketers”

 Q: What inspires you to get out of bed each day?

 Q: When you’re not writing, how do you spend your time?